jerry-lu-9999/EventGroup/README.md

 This app is written in Swift (UIKit)

+The device orientation is set to be protrait only

 There are three main controllers.
 1. NavigationController (MainVC).
 It is mostly empty
 2. TableViewController (TVC).